etchteam/offline-ux/src/my-first-offline-website.md

 has become inactive.
 Only a hard refresh or closing the tab will make our new service worker become the active one.

-This is the default behaviour of service workers because in many cases immediately activating a new version of a service worker whilst a user is browsing could cause things to break.
+This is the default behaviour of service workers, in many cases immediately activating a new version of a service worker whilst a user is browsing could cause things to break.
 In this case though the new content should appear straight away, the waiting phase can be skipped by adding an extra line to the "install" event handler...